luau-lang/rfcs/docs/generic-constraints.md

 ....
 ```
 This does not work in Luau.
-> Ideally, this behaviour should work out of the box, but, could be solved with bounded polymorphism.
+> Ideally, this behaviour should work out of the box, but, could be solved with updates to the type engine.

 ## Design
 ### Syntax